 - Must have completed junior year of college by the start of Junior Summer Institute (JSI) and have at least one full semester or two quarters of coursework remaining before graduation.

-- Have a demonstrated interest in policy issues most affecting historically under-served communities, including African Americans, Asian American/South Asians, Native Americans, Pacific Islanders, Latino/as, and have a commitment to working on these issues, as shown by past and/or current service.
+- Have a demonstrated interest in policy issues that most affect historically under-served communities, including African Americans, Asian American/South Asians, Native Americans, Pacific Islanders, Latino/as, and have a commitment to working on these issues, as shown by past and/or current service.

 - Have demonstrated academic or personal growth in spite of difficult learning and/or living environments.